 Combating heat islands with modular clouds

 Our cities are heating up nearly twice the global average rate.
 By 2050, the urban population exposed to extreme temperatures is estimated to increase by 800 percent.
-Even at the current levels, heatwaves are the deadliest of all climate risks.
-Oversky is a design research project that explores the capacity of a levitation system to alleviate the heat island effect of cities and free up space for its citizens.
-Inspired by clouds, the modular system can float over and counteract the effect of the areas largely responsible for the heat buildup, road networks and parking lots, reclaiming this space for people.
+This growth will yield a corresponding momentous increase in energy demand for cooling.
+Even at the current levels, heatwaves are the deadliest of all climate risks, while cooling systems currently account for 10 percent of global greenhouse gas emissions.
+Our means and methods for keeping cool are making the globe even hotter, compounding the cooling needs.
+Oversky is a design research project that explores the capacity of a new urban infrastructural system, leveraging passive technologies, to cool our cities.
+Inspired by clouds, the modular system can float over and mitigate the effect of the areas largely responsible for the urban heat island phenomenon, road networks and parking lots, reclaiming this space for people while cooling down the neighborhood.

 The Gravity of Clouds.
-In the ancient Greek comedy, The Clouds, written by Aristophanes, the philosopher Socrates declares that the Clouds are the only true deities.
-In the play, the clouds shape-shift to reveal the true nature of whoever is looking at them and are hailed as masters of poetry and rhetoric.
+In the ancient Greek comedy, The Clouds, the philosopher Socrates declares that the Clouds are the only true deities.
+In the play, the clouds are hailed as masters of poetry and rhetoric, shape-shifting to reveal the true nature of whoever is looking at them.

 'Skyer', Niclas Gulbrandsen.